 These facts have several consequences.
-First, they show that the effect in (2) (the Strong PCC in ditransitives) is actually a subcase of a slightly broader pattern:
+First, they show that at least in Basque, the effect in (2) (the Strong PCC in ditransitives) is actually a subcase of a slightly broader pattern:

-(8) Strong PCC: (revised version)
+(8) Strong PCC in Basque: (revised version)

 In those finite clauses that have a DAT argument located higher than the ABS argument, the ABS argument must be 3rd person.